Explicit 27: Eye of the Tiger - Survivor

 18:50

-That's more, they've basically been like okay so vaguely known familiar rock songs.
+They've basically been like, okay, so vaguely known familiar rock songs.

 18:55